What Farmhouse Style Actually Means in a Bedroom

 1. Add Shiplap or Wood Plank Panelling

 Shiplap — horizontal wood planks with a slight reveal — is the most iconic farmhouse wall treatment.
-A single shiplap accent wall behind the bed in warm white or natural wood tone anchors the room immediately.
-If shiplap is too much commitment, wide-plank wood panelling on the lower half of the wall (as wainscoting) achieves a similar effect with less impact.
+A single accent wall behind the bed in warm white or natural wood tone anchors the room.
+Wide-plank panelling on the lower half as wainscoting achieves a similar effect with less impact.

 2. Choose a Barn Wood or Iron Bed Frame

-The bed frame sets the tone.
 Reclaimed barn wood frames with visible grain and knots are the quintessential farmhouse choice.
 Wrought iron or black metal frames with simple spindle details are the cleaner alternative.
-Both read as farmhouse without trying too hard.
-Avoid upholstered headboards in this style — the texture should come from natural materials.
+Avoid upholstered headboards — the texture should come from natural materials.

 3. Layer Linen and Cotton Bedding

-Farmhouse bedding is soft, lived-in, and unpretentious.
-Washed linen duvet covers in warm white or oat, a quilted cotton coverlet layered underneath for warmth, and two or three pillows in complementary tones.
+Washed linen duvet covers in warm white or oat, a quilted cotton coverlet layered underneath, and two or three pillows in complementary tones.
 A buffalo check or ticking stripe throw at the foot adds farmhouse pattern without overwhelming the room.

 5. Use Black Metal Hardware Throughout